ApplianceFaults

 What does E29 mean on a Bosch washing machine?+

-Switch off and unplug the washer, check the tap is open, confirm the hose is not kinked, check household cold-water pressure, and clean only an accessible inlet filter if your manual allows it.
+Switch off and unplug the washer, check the tap is fully open, confirm the hose is not kinked, check household cold-water pressure, and clean only an accessible inlet filter if your manual allows it.
 If Bosch E29 returns after those checks, arrange diagnosis.

 Can I still use a Bosch washing machine with E29?+